The GFI Team

 2 Sophie Bishop has a background in working in children’s disability services, providing assistance, support and information.
 Sophie worked in Paediatric services in Teesside and went on a number of sailing trips and outdoor pursuit ventures as a supporter of young disabled people.

 Over the last 7 years Sophie has been a project worker and fund raiser in the third sector, with experience in the charitable sector as a project and finance manager, and provides this valuable service as a Director for Going For Independence.

 3 Alan Norton is a specialist in Independent Living, Disability Awareness Training and accessible transport.
 Alan is located in Manchester and is a skilled budget manager with considerable experience as a Chief Executive in the charitable sector.

 Alan is an Advisor to British Government Ministers, and to the Department for Work and Pensions.
 He has been instrumental in developing disability services in the UK and Europe.
 Through nationally recognised Training Delivery, Access Audits and Consultancy services to health organisations and professionals he is at the cutting edge of the disabled and older persons sector working closely with product designers, manufacturers, healthcare professionals, universities and persons with disabilities.

 Alan is currently Chair of the Disabled Motorist UK charity and a Board member of Driving Mobility, and MD of Into Independence Ltd.

 Alan has been a wheelchair user since childhood, living a very fulfilling independent life in the UK and travelling internationally, making full use of assistive technology.

-4 Christine Walker is a disability services commissioner based in the Tees Valley Region.
-Christine has a wealth of knowledge of local services, sensory impairments and disability awareness training.
+4 Christine Walker worked as a disability services commissioner based in the Tees Valley Region.
+Christine has now retired however she has a wealth of knowledge of local services, sensory impairments and disability awareness training.